 Just when you thought geese couldn’t be any more chill!

-A goose duvet that will meet all the needs of the hot sleepers is the Down Under White Goose Down Summer Duvet.
+A goose duvet that will meet all the needs of hot sleepers is the Down Under White Goose Down Summer Duvet.
 This duvet is made with 12# baffle boxes and durable white cording that is double stitched.
-The outer cover is 100% top quality cotton.
+The outer cover is 100% top-quality cotton.
 It is made specifically for warm weather use and it brings a lot of relief to hot sleepers.